 But as for members of the Democratic Party, it has them very nervously beginning to whisper about her stepping aside and finding another candidate.

-Although there is this nutty doctor who apparently the NFL is not too happy with, who discovered chronic traumatic encephalopathy in the brains of deceased football players.
+By the way, that's not the vast right-wing conspiracy, although there is this nutty doctor who apparently the NFL is not too happy with, who discovered chronic traumatic encephalopathy in the brains of deceased football players.

-He's now suggesting that maybe Vladimir Putin and Donald Trump that Hillary may have been poisoned.
+He's now suggesting that maybe Vladimir Putin and Donald Trump, that Hillary may have been poisoned.

 Donald Trump did it.